quicwg/ops-drafts/draft-ietf-quic-applicability.md

 QUIC connections are terminated in one of three ways: implicit idle timeout, explicit immediate close, or explicit stateless reset.

+QUIC does not provide any mechanism for graceful connection termination;
+applications using QUIC can define their own graceful termination process (see, for example, {{Section 5.2 of QUIC-HTTP}}).

 QUIC idle timeout is enabled via transport parameters.
 Client and server announce a timeout period and the effective value for the connection is the minimum of the two values.
 After the timeout period elapses, the connection is